cent-y/dc-text-twister/README.md

 **Clone the repo**

-- Run `git clone https://github.com/chaaals/dc-text-twistr.git` in your terminal
+- Run `git clone https://github.com/chaaals/dc-text-twister.git` in your terminal
-- Open the project by running `code dc-text-twistr` in your terminal
+- Open the project by running `code dc-text-twister` in your terminal

 **Install dependencies and add env variables**